The primary circuit in an ignition system is considered to be:

-Upon inspection a technician finds a spark plug that is tan or light brown in color with signs of center electrode wear and increase gap.
+Upon inspection a technician finds a spark plug that is tan or light brown in color with signs of center electrode wear and increased gap.
 This would be an indication of:

 Upon inspection a technician finds a spark plug that has a dished ground tang but little electrode wear.
 This would be an indication of:

-The reluctor assist in generating an electrical current in an electronic ignition system that triggers the ___________ to interrupt the circuit of the primary coil.
+The reluctor assists in generating an electrical current in an electronic ignition system that triggers the _____________ to interrupt the circuit of the primary coil.

 Ignition coils create high secondary voltage through self-induction.

 The bypass circuit in an ignition system reduces supply voltage to the coil when in the start position for better starting.